We've all heard about the research on kids and tv - too much is bad, SpongeBob is worse.

 Max & Ruby (Nick Jr.)

 One of my all-time favorite shows for kids!
-Max and his older sister Ruby have all kinds of adventures - some are everyday activities that kids do (like trying to get Max to take a nap) and others are ones that kids love to see (such as shopping without your parents).
+Max and Ruby have all kinds of adventures - some are everyday activities that kids do (like trying to get Max to take a nap) and others are ones that kids love to see (such as shopping without your parents).
 Each episode presents some type of problem along with a fun solution which helps kids to build their social and problem-solving skills.

 Add-on Activity: All Max and Ruby episodes just naturally lead kids to want to pretend - maybe they'll play store, or set up a lemonade stand, or host a birthday party for Grandma.
 Encourage pretend play and play along :)